A version of this article appeared in the Autumn 2021 issue of strategy+business.

 The degree to which strategy drives culture was underscored in Bob Iger’s autobiography, The Ride of a Lifetime.
 From the very start of his tenure as CEO of Disney, Iger repeated the same three core pillars of the company’s growth strategy: develop the best creative content possible, foster innovation that utilizes the latest technology, and expand into new markets around the world.

 “If you don’t articulate your priorities clearly, then the people around you don’t know what their own should be,” Iger wrote.
 “Time and energy and capital get wasted.
 You can do a lot for the morale of the people around you (and therefore the people around them) just by taking the guesswork out of their day-to-day life.”

 This idea that strategy can actually drive morale was echoed in my interview with Tracy Streckenbach, who has led many turnaround efforts over her career.
 “The big focus on culture,” said Streckenbach, who is now an operating partner at Gridiron Capital, “is on how you get people invested so that they care about what they’re doing and feel like they have a hand in things.
-The only way you can do that is if you have very clearly defined and measurable goals.”
+The only way you can do that is if you have very clearly defined and measurable goals.

 “It sounds easy and simple, but it’s not,” she added.
 “It’s also devastating if you get them wrong, because then you’re encouraging the wrong behaviors.
 But once you get it right, you see this change in people.
 They want to get the job done, and not just put in the time.”

 The pandemic has upended the plans of many companies, which is why so many are now resetting their strategies.
-Getting those plans right, so they are clear and simple (but not simplistic), is the first step to building sustainable growth.
+Getting those plans right, so they are clear and simple (but not simplistic), is the first step in building sustainable growth.
 Yes, a bad culture can devour a good strategy.
 But more companies need to appreciate the degree to which a sharp strategy can be a cornerstone of a healthy culture.